 With an SMLLC, there are no other members to protect so the rationale for limiting creditors to a charging order disappears.
 Recognizing this, some states have adopted special rules limiting protection from personal creditors for owners of SMLLCs.
 Moreover, different rules regarding SMLLC owner’s protection from creditors could apply if a SMLLC files for bankruptcy.
 Some bankruptcy courts have held that when an SMLLC owner files for bankruptcy, the SMLLC becomes part of the bankruptcy estate and the bankruptcy trustee may dissolve it and sell its assets to pay the bankrupt owner's creditors.

-To obtain the fullest limited liability possible in all states and in the event of bankruptcy, an Ohio LLC should have at least two members.
-The second member can be a spouse or relative if that person is treated as a legitimate co-owner of the LLC.
-If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
+To date, Ohio has not made a distinction in how it handles cases involving single and multi-member LLCs.
+However, this is an unsettled and evolving area of the law.
+If you are really concerned about protecting the assets in your SMLLC against personal creditors, you might want to consider adding another member to your Ohio LLC.
+This will give you more protection in the event you file for bankruptcy, or if you or your LLC become subject to the LLC laws of a state that provide less protection to SMLLCs.
+If you decide to do this, the second member must be treated as a legitimate co-owner of the LLC.
+If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as an SMLLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.

 For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.